Twenty and Mappen merge to help users hang out IRL – TechCrunch

 The end result is an all-stock deal that unifies the user experience under the Twenty brand name.

-Though the announcement of the merged app didn’t go down until today, the two apps have been combined for a while and CEO Diesel Peltz says the new app has seen 33 percent month over month growth in new users.
-Hangouts have increased 50 percent from July to August.
+Though the announcement of the merged app didn’t go down until today, the two apps have been combined for a while, and CEO Diesel Peltz says the new app has seen 33% month over month growth in new users.
+Hangouts have increased 50% from July to August.
 Peltz will lead the combined company as CEO.

 For now, the new Twenty does not have a business model in place.
 However, the plan is to use the event partnerships to generate revenue as opposed to ads, which relies on eyeballs on screens.